eternal-flame-AD/pow-buster/README.md

 We assume you have a relatively modern and powerful platform, specifically:

-- Requires AVX-512 CPU or simd128 on WASM.
-The go-away solver has a SHA-NI fallback implementation with comparable latency.
-If you don't have any of these advanced instruction support, sorry, some "solutions" have "changed the way" of "security" (by paying with energy and battery life and making browsing on budget hardware hard).
+- Requires AVX-512 or SHA-NI CPU or simd128 on WASM.
+If you don't have any of these advanced instruction support, sorry, some "solutions" have "changed the way" of "security" (by paying with energy and battery life and making browsing on budget hardware hard), please use the vendor provided solutions.
-- For Anubis target, this assumes the server is 64-bit (is able to accept a signed 64-bit nonce).
+- For Anubis target, this assumes the server is 64-bit (i.e. is able to accept a signed 64-bit nonce).
 - Only builds on nightly Rust because avx512 intrinsics are not stable yet.
 - This is designed for "low", practical-for-a-website difficulty settings, A $1 - P_{geom}(80e7, 1/\text{difficulty})$ chance of failure for any particular challenge, which for 1e8 (takes about 10 seconds on a browser for mCaptcha and an eternity for Anubis) is about 0.03%.
 Go-away solver explores the full solution space.
 - The WGSL implementation is not optimized for performance, it has some major problems.
 However I want to keep this a limitation, I do not intend on writing "attack ready" code with maximum throughput.
 I agree large scale spam/scraping attack is a real threat and I don't want to make it worse.
 This is simply demonstrating I don't believe PoW is the right solution by defeating the system with only commodity CPU.